 Comprehensive analysis of Grain's strengths and weaknesses based on real user feedback and expert evaluation.

-Trusted by 31,000+ teams with specialized focus on growing sales organizations
+Trusted by customer-facing teams at Zapier, Webflow, and Linear with specialized SMB/mid-market focus

-MCP server integration enables Claude, Cursor, and other AI tools to access meeting data
+MCP server integration enables Claude, Cursor, and other AI tools to query meeting data directly

-7 major strengths make Grain stand out in the meeting intelligence category.
+7 major strengths make Grain stand out in the coding agents category.

 AI review tools receive mixed ratings (3.5/5 in recent G2 reviews)